 In the process of conception, the ovary releases an egg that travels from the ovaries to the uterus through the passageways called fallopian tubes.
 In order to fertilize the egg, sperm travels into the fallopian tubes and this results into an embryo, which is nourished and transported to the uterus to the continuation of pregnancy.

-Blockage of the fallopian tubes is due to the debris deposits in the fallopian tubes, and even a serious infection can cause of blockage.
+Blockage of the fallopian tubes is due to the debris deposits in the fallopian tubes, and even a serious infection can cause of the blockage.

 About 90 percent of the cases, when the fallopian tubes are blocked, at least one blocked fallopian tube is opened and by which normal functions can be restored.
 And, this can be of help to about a quarter of couples to conceive mostly within a cycle or two.

-With the advanced surgical procedure put to use, it has become less expensive and the chances of conceiving is risen to considerable levels.
+With the advanced surgical procedure put to use, it has become less expensive and the chances of conceiving has risen to considerable levels.
 So you should never neglect when there is a sign of blockage.
 Get it immediately checked by the best Infertility Specialist.

 - Patients may find it discomfort with FTR in such cases an intravenous line is placed before the procedure begins.

-- During this process, Catheter allows a liquid contrast agent seldom called as dye into the Vagina.
+- During this process, Catheter allows a liquid contrast agent seldom called as the dye into the Vagina.

-- Doctors will get a complete picture of uterus-and-fallopian –tube in the hystero-salpingogram, HSG.
+- Doctors will get a complete picture of uterus-and-fallopian –tube in the hysterosalpingogram, HSG.

-- From this picture, doctor can determine the presence of blockage on one or both fallopian tubes.
+- From this picture, the doctor can determine the presence of blockage on one or both fallopian tubes.

-Patients may confront slight discomfort like cramping, mild bleeding, or spotting for next 3 to 5 days after the procedure.
+Patients may confront slight discomfort like cramping, mild bleeding, or spotting for the next 3 to 5 days after the procedure.